Jane Long (climatologist)

 Jane C. S. Long is an American energy and climate scientist.
-She was Associate Director at the Lawrence Livermore National Laboratory and is a fellow of the American Association for the Advancement of Science.
+She was Associate Director at the Lawrence Livermore National Laboratory and is a fellow of the American Association for the Advancement of Science.She is known for being a climate strategist.
+As Associate Director for Energy and Environment Directorate at Livermore she led programs in Earth System Science and Engineering, Nuclear System Science and Engineering, National Atmospheric Release Advisory Center, and the Center for Accelerator Mass Spectrometry including disciplines ranging from Earth sciences.

-Long is the Kravis Senior Contributing Scientist, and the Environmental Defense Fund.